yucheng89/Intermediates_unseensystems/README.md

 # Code Introduction
 ## model.py
-model.py includes loading data, model training, and transfer testing section.
+The file includes loading data, model training, and transfer testing section.
 ## expert_knowledge.py
-expert_knowledge.py is a test of embedding expert knowledge
+The file is a test of embedding expert knowledge